evanyans/evanyans/README.md

 prev swe intern @ lyft (s26) where i fixed google pay on the android app

-currently studying at school in waterloo

 prev @ super.com & ford motor company

+studying at computer science at waterloo

 view my work at <a href="https://evanyan.me/">evanyan.me</a> or visit my <a href="https://www.linkedin.com/in/yanevan/">linkedin</a>